-Freelance science and environmental writer, published in: New York Times, Science, Nature, Johns Hopkins Magazine, Quanta, Scientific American, NPR, Washington Post, Aeon, Slate, National Geographic News, Smithsonian, Inside Science, Science News, New Scientist, Wesleyan Magazine, APS News, Physics World, NIST Tech Beat, Earth Magazine, American Gardener, Nautilus, Physical Review Focus
+Freelance science and environmental writer, published in: New York Times, Science, Nature, Washington Post, Washington Post Magazine, Johns Hopkins Magazine, Quanta, Scientific American, NPR, Aeon, Slate, National Geographic News, Smithsonian, Inside Science, Science News, New Scientist, Wesleyan Magazine, APS News, Physics World, NIST Tech Beat, Earth Magazine, American Gardener, Nautilus, Physical Review Focus and others.

 Fellowships and grants awarded: Institute for Journalism and Natural Resources Frank Allen reporting grant, 2016; COMPASS travel fellowship, 2016; Fund for Environmental Journalism reporting grant, 2015; Institute for Journalism and Natural Resources Chesapeake Bay Institute, 2015; National Association of Science Writers travel fellowships, 2014 and 2012

 Freelance editing: American Physical Society, American Geophysical Union, Scientists Greater than Einstein (book)

 Board member, D.C.
 Science Writers Association, June 2013 — April 2016.
 Vice president, April 2014 — April 2015; President, April 2015 — April 2016

 Co-chair, National Association of Science Writers information access committee, 2015 — present

 Intern/Writer, Science News, Oct 2013 — Feb 2014

 Intern, American Institute of Physics, June 2013 — July 2013